 - A. Funds of others.
 A qualifying broker who receives money belonging to others related to a real estate transaction shall deposit same only in a trust account in an acceptable financial institution, title company or with a qualifying broker also involved in the transaction. - B. Designation.
 All trust accounts shall be designated on the institution's records as "trust account" and include the trade name of the brokerage as registered with the commission. - C. Electronic transactions.
 Online payments, direct deposits and other electronic transactions are permitted as long as each transaction can be tracked on the bank statement and on the property ledger. - D. Reconciliation.
 As defined in Subsection VV. of 16.61.1 NMAC Section 1 of the commission rules, trust account reconciliation must be performed monthly and verified by the qualifying broker. - E. Property ledgers.
-Each trust account transaction shall be assigned to a managed property (e.g. single family home, apartment complex or commercial property). - F. Number of trust accounts.
+Each trust account transaction shall be assigned to and properly accounted for in relation to the managed property to which it belongs a managed property (e.g. single family home, apartment complex or commercial property). - F. Number of trust accounts.
 A brokerage may have more than one trust account.
-[16.61.23.8 NMAC Rp, 16.61.23.8 NMAC, 1-1-2012; A, 1-1-2017, A, 1-1-2019] - 16.61.23.9 TYPES OF TRUST ACCOUNTS: A qualifying broker shall have only the following types of accounts and they shall be used only for the purposes stated. - A. Brokerage trust account.
+[16.61.23.8 NMAC Rp, 16.61.23.8 NMAC, 1/1/2012; A, 1/1/2017; A, 1/03/2021] - 16.61.23.9 TYPES OF TRUST ACCOUNTS: A qualifying broker shall have only the following types of accounts and they shall be used only for the purposes stated. - A. Brokerage trust account.
 This account shall be used for money belonging to others related to a real estate sales transaction.
 Property management funds may not be placed in this trust account.
 In lieu of a brokerage trust account, a broker may deposit funds with a title company authorized to do business in the state of New Mexico.
 If a title company is used in lieu of a brokerage trust account, then receipt and deposit records shall be kept as outlined in this section. - B. Property management trust account.
 This account shall be used for money belonging to others received by a qualifying broker related to managing properties for others.
-All management commissions and fees may be deposited, withdrawn and tracked through the property management trust account as long as those commissions and fees are specified in the management agreement.
+All management commissions and fees may be deposited, withdrawn and tracked through the property management trust account as long as those commissions and fees are specified in the management agreement between the property owner and brokerage.